open-ephys/commutator-docs/source/user-guide/mount-connect.rst

                         :padding: 0

-                        The commutator's stator connects to a stationary data acquisition device that has a 12-pin PZN-12 SPI port (e.g. the Open Ephys Acquisition Board) through this interconnect.
+                        The commutator's stator connects to a stationary data acquisition device that has a SPI port (e.g. the Open Ephys Acquisition Board) through this 12-pin Omnetics PZN-12 interconnect.

                     ..  grid-item:: **3.
 Bottom SPI Connector**
                         :padding: 0

-                        The commutator's rotor connects to a freely moving animal headstage that has a 12-pin PZN-12 SPI connector through this interconnect.
+                        The commutator's rotor connects to a freely moving animal headstage that has a SPI connector through this 12-pin Omnetics PZN-12 interconnect.

             ..  grid-item::